Superforecaster: Criticism

 The concept of superforecasting has been criticised from multiple angles.
-Nassim Nicholas Taleb has been a particularly strong critic, arguing among other claims that forecasting is not useful to decision makers and that the lack of financial gain accrued by superforecasters is a sign that their actual predictive powers are lacking.
+Nassim Nicholas Taleb has been a particularly strong critic, arguing among other claims that forecasting is not useful to decision makers and that the alleged lack of financial gain accrued by superforecasters is a sign that their actual predictive powers are lacking.
 Counter-terrorism expert Suzanne Raine criticises it for placing too much emphasis on "what is going to happen" rather than "what is happening" and "how can the future be changed".